Impranjal1/PathShala/Readme.md

 **Pathshala** is an educational platform that connects students with coaching centers.
 This project includes a client-side application built with React and a server-side application built with Node.js.
 Students can find coaching centers, while coaching centers can register to offer their services.

+## Contributing

+We welcome contributions to improve the Pathshala project.
+To contribute:

+1. Fork the repository
+2. Create a new branch (`git checkout -b feature-name`)
+3. Commit your changes (`git commit -am 'Add new feature'`)
+4. Push to the branch (`git push origin feature-name`)
+5. Open a pull request

+---

 ## Project Structure

 ### Directory Structure